imperva/dsfkit/README.md

 We provide several of out-of-the-box Terraform recipes we call "examples" which are already configured to deploy common DSF environments.
 You can use the example as is, or customize it to accommodate your deployment requirements.

-These examples can be found in the <a href="https://github.com/imperva/dsfkit/tree/1.4.8">DSFKit GitHub Repository</a> under the <a href="https://github.com/imperva/dsfkit/tree/1.4.8/examples">examples</a> directory.
+These examples can be found in the <a href="https://github.com/imperva/dsfkit/tree/1.4.8">eDSF Kit GitHub Repository</a> under the <a href="https://github.com/imperva/dsfkit/tree/1.4.8/examples">examples</a> directory.
 Some examples are intended for Lab or POC and others for actual DSF deployments by Professional Services and customers.

 For more details about each example, click on the example name.